NimaBoscarino/react-breakout-notes/README.md

 REPO: https://github.com/NimaBoscarino/react-breakout-notes

 For today's breakout, we reviewed some of the concepts that we learned in this morning's lecture.
-Then we did a rapid prototype of a Kanye West Soundboard website.
+We built on what we learned this morning, looking at how components store and get their data, namely `state` and `props`.

+We built ourselves a button clicker app, that counted how many times we had clicked on a button.
+Then we did a bit of messing around with creating Kanye components.

+In the process, we learned about a few different concepts:

+* `state` vs `props`
+* JSX syntax in props
+* Using `.bind(this)` for event handlers, and why that was
+* Functional components vs Class components (read this [article](https://overreacted.io/how-are-function-components-different-from-classes/))
+* Iterating over a list and rendering components for each element
+* The `key` attribute
+* Some [other attributes](https://reactjs.org/docs/dom-elements.html) that React treats differently

 The things to keep in mind were:

 - React is a framework for building the front-end of web applications
 - The main abstraction in React is the use of *components*.
 - **Components** take *props* and have *state*.
 Props can be anything!
 Values like strings, numbers, objects, or even functions.
 We can use state to hold data that we want to display (e.g. the `kanyes` in our example), information about user data (e.g. `loggedIn`), or information about the "state" of the component (e.g. `isLoaded`).
-- Data flows *down*!

-We started off by drawing a wireframe of the application that we wanted to build, and isolated each required component.
-These were things like the Logo, the KanyeContainer, the NewKanyeForm, etc. Once we had identified those components from the wireframe, we drew a tree to understand the structure of how we would nest our components, and how the flow of props would be handled.

-Once the whiteboarding was done, it was a matter of writing the code!
-Check inside the `src` folder to see the code we wrote.
-Remember that to have one component affect a parent or sibling component, we need to use callbacks!
-Look at how adding new "Kanyes" works inside the `NewKanyeForm` for that, and follow the props upp to `App.jsx`.

-Enjoy! - Nima